sunriselayer/gitbook/learn/sunrise/fee.md

   **Fee Deduction and Burning:**

-- When a transaction is processed, fees are deducted from the sender's account and sent to the fee collector module account.
+- When a transaction is processed, fees are deducted from the sender's account and a portion is sent to the fee collector module account.
-- The Burn method of the feeKeeper is invoked to burn the specified portion of the fees, reducing the supply of $RISE tokens.
+- The other portion is burnt, which reduces the supply of $RISE tokens.

     ```go
     func DeductFees(bankKeeper BankKeeper, ctx sdk.Context, acc sdk.AccountI, fees sdk.Coins, feeKeeper feekeeper.Keeper) error {